MicrosoftDocs/visualstudio-docs/docs/code-quality/fxcop-rule-port-status.md

 [CA5363](/dotnet/fundamentals/code-analysis/quality-rules/ca5363) | Do Not Disable Request Validation [CA5364](/dotnet/fundamentals/code-analysis/quality-rules/ca5364) | Do Not Use Deprecated Security Protocols CA5365 | Do Not Disable HTTP Header Checking
-CA5366 | Use XmlReader For DataSet Read XML
+CA5366 | Use XmlReader For DataSet Read Xml
 CA5367 | Do Not Serialize Types With Pointer Fields CA5368 | Set ViewStateUserKey For Classes Derived From Page [CA5369](/dotnet/fundamentals/code-analysis/quality-rules/ca5369) | Use XmlReader For Deserialize